-Operation of a motor vehicle on campus is a privilege which is granted by the College and is contingent upon compliance with campus motor vehicle regulations.
-The Student Handbook contains a summary of these regulations; a complete description of motor vehicle regulations is available on the GO site.
+Operation of a motor vehicle on campus is a privilege that is granted by the College and is contingent upon compliance with campus motor vehicle regulations.
+The Student Handbook contains a summary of these regulations; for a complete description of motor vehicle regulations, please see our Parking and Driving at Gordon guide.
 Every student, faculty and staff member operating a vehicle on campus is required to be familiar with the regulations.
 Gordon College reserves the right to revoke any campus registration in the best interests of the College.
 The motor vehicle must then be removed from campus.
 Vehicles found parked on campus after parking privileges have been revoked may be towed off campus at the owner’s expense.

 Every vehicle operated on campus by a student, faculty, or staff member must be registered with Gordon Police on the first day it is brought to campus.
 This includes part-time and commuter students.
 There is no payment required when you register; the applicable registration fee will be charged to your student account (there is no charge for faculty or staff members).

-Once registered, the person will be issued a parking permit which must be immediately affixed to the motor vehicle as directed.
+Once the online form has been processed (typically within a week), a parking permit will be delivered to the student's campus mailbox.
+The sticker should be immediately affixed to the motor vehicle as directed.
 Permits are not transferable (between vehicles or persons).

-The annual registration fee for the 2019–20 school year is $250 for both residential and commuter students.
-Students identified by the Registrar as first-year or sophomore students must obtain a special "Woodland" parking permit and may park only in the Woodland parking lot.
+The annual registration fee for the 2023–24 school year is $284 for both residential and commuter students.
+Students identified by the Registrar as first-year or sophomore students must obtain a special "Woodland" parking permit and may park only in the Woodland parking lot at all times.
 Failure to register a vehicle when it is brought to campus may result in additional fines.